Pet Spay & Neuter for Dogs & Cats in Greenland

 It’s not just the chances of unwanted pregnancies you lower when you get your pet spayed or neutered on time.
 You can prevent urine spraying and marking in both boy and girl pets.
 In males, you lower the chances of dog bites and other aggressive behavior by getting them neutered.
 Lower testosterone levels may help calm hormone-driven qualities.
 Once a pet gets accustomed to searching for mates, roaming behavior is harder to reel in.
 Timely pet spay and neuter helps curtail habits that make both you and your pet less stressed.
 Now we’re all about less stress here in Greenland!

-Surgery on Your Pet
+Surgery on Your Dog or Cat

 - Check the incision site daily for unusual redness, swelling or discharge.